-The textile used in the veils of both men and women are often colored with indigo.
+The textile used in the veils of both men and women are often coloured with indigo.
 Indigo is used as the main dye for the textiles of the Tuareg.
 This is why they are often called the blue people.
-The indigo color often leaves bluish stains on the skin.
+The indigo colour often leaves bluish stains on the skin.
 Tuareg are an indigenous African people, they wear body veils and wrap arounds, although in certain areas some women are found wearing a small faceveil.

-(images on this page are not made by us.
-Some of them are made by National Geographic and other unknown photographers)
+(images by National Geographic and other unknown photographers)